Romanian Air Force: Current state

-Due to the old age of the MiG-21 LanceRs, the Romanian Air Force procured F-16 fighters from partner states.
-In 2013, Romania signed a contract with Portugal for 12 F-16 A/B Block 15 MLU fighters.
-Under the Peace Carpathian program, the first six fighters entered service with the Romanian Air Force in September 2016, another three have been delivered in November and the last three have entered service in 2017.
-Romania signed a contract in 2019 with Portugal for another 5 F-16 A/B Block 15 MLU fighters, which were delivered by March 2021.
+To replace the aging MiG-21 LanceRs, the Romanian Air Force procured F-16 fighters from partner states.
+In 2013, Romania signed a contract with Portugal for 12 F-16AM/BM MLU fighters.
+Under the Peace Carpathian program, the first six fighters entered service with the Romanian Air Force in September 2016, followed by another three in November and the last three in 2017.
+Romania ordered another five F-16s from Portugal in 2019, and the fighters were delivered by March 2021.

-Another contract, announced in December 2021, for an additional 32 F-16s was signed with Norway for €388 million.
-The first delivery of Norwegian F-16s took place in 2023.
-Under the contract, the F-16s will undergo the modification to the M6.5.2 Romanian configuration with US support before delivery.
-Kongsberg Aviation Maintenance Services provides support, maintenance and training of Romanian technical personnel.
+Another contract for an additional 32 F-16s was signed with Norway in 2022, and the first Norwegian F-16s arrived in 2023.
+Under the contract, the F-16s were modified to the Romanian M6.5.2 configuration.
+Kongsberg Aviation Maintenance Services provided support, maintenance, and training for Romanian technical personnel.
+As of 2025, maintenance for the Romanian F-16 fleet is carried out in the country at Aerostar with a capacity of servicing six jets at the same time.

-On 2 February 2022, the President of Romania stated the intent to purchase the fifth-generation F-35 joint strike fighter as part of its Air Force modernization.
-On 11 April 2023, CSAT approved the F-35 acquisition plan.
+On 11 April 2023, CSAT approved the acquisition plan for the fifth-generation F-35 joint strike fighter.
 The contract was signed on 21 November 2024.
 The F-35 program is divided in two stages, first of 32 aircraft and the second of 16 aircraft for a total of 48 F-35s which will replace the F-16s between 2034 and 2040.
+The first batch of eight F-35s is scheduled to arrive in the country in 2032.